Practice and theory of brain imaging - Summer 2023

 This is the first full version of the course.
 We have already run a pilot version of the course, and we have taught versions of this course previously in Berkeley — see the about page.

-The Summer course will run for 8 weeks from the week starting 31th July 2023, through to the week starting September 18th 2023.
+The Summer course ran for 8 weeks from the week starting 31th July 2023, through to the week starting September 18th 2023.

 The course is completely free.